drestark/drestark/README.md

-- 👋 Hi, I’m @drestark
+- 👋 Hi, I’m @dreparker
 - 👀 I’m interested in new tech
 - 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on